Bathtor/KompicsPerformanceTests/README.md

 A suite of performance tests for Kompics, Kompics Scala and Scala/Akka as comparison.

+!
+Also see http://github.com/senorcarbone/erlang-nnar-kvs which is another implementation of the same algorithms and scenarios in Erlang

 ----------
 The 'Launcher' project contains an Akka-based launcher for the Kompics (Java and Scala) implementations.